Wednesday, December 31, 2008

 The freedom to express what you want to say, to the world, is everybody's right unless you are in some Taliban (or equivalent) ruled land.
 And with the numerous possibilities of the Internet & collaboration, the tight control & agenda of the press media is loosening out.
 'Listen to what I have got' by more than a few hundred thousands of talented writers have replaced 'Listen to what we think you should listen to' by a handful of press media with an agenda.
 While it is obvious that print media & the so called 'think tanks' have their own set of worries about the growing alternate media related to their own existence, it must not be avenged by tarring a handful of talented writers and making baseless allegations.
 They should note that their print media might reach a few thousands of house-holds in Kerala & may be few other NRK & NRI households while Blogs are being read by millions & billions

-, responding to them by comments, developing a community of sharing & brother-hood...
+of people online, responding to them by comments, developing a community of sharing & brother-hood...

 Blog-Shock: (Thanks to Kaippalli for the terminology)